Amana Society Service Company Water Systems

 An evaluation included the distribution systems that serve five of the seven colonies and identified deficiencies/shortcomings of the systems, recommended improvement alternatives to address identified deficiencies, and provided planning-level costs and schedule to implement the improvements.

 Two new wellfields requiring limited water treatment were identified and constructed to replace all existing disbursed wells.
 Chemical feed facilities were constructed at each wellfield to provide disinfection and corrosion protection.
-To increase pressures and reliability, two completely separate water systems containing five water towers, one hydropneumatic tank, and three booster pumping stations were then replaced with a single combined water system with one new water tower and one new booster station.
+To increase pressure and reliability, two completely separate water systems containing five water towers, one hydropneumatic tank, and three booster pumping stations were then replaced with a single combined water system with one new water tower and one new booster station.